Seraaron/agora/srd/Circumstances.md

 Most adult humans will either be considered 'Small' or 'Modest' under these definitions.

-#imp It is not possible to play as 'smaller than small' or 'larger than large' characters without your [[Facilitator|FC's]] permission, as these may be simply impractical.
+#important It is not possible to play as 'smaller than small' or 'larger than large' characters without your [[Facilitator|FC's]] permission, as these may be simply impractical.

 ##### Size _Does_ Matter (sometimes)

 When there is a difference in sizes between you and another character — and your [[Facilitator|FC]] determines that this difference should be _mechanically represented_ during a roll — then either a bonus die or a difficulty factor may be added, depending on the context of the action.

-> #eg
+> ### Eg.
 > A larger character attempting to wrestle with a smaller character may be given a bonus die, but if the opponent is _significantly_ smaller than the larger one then they may be given a penalty instead.

-#imp Size also affects your [[Carry Weight]] limit, if you're using those rules.
+#important Size also affects your [[Carry Weight]] limit, if you're using those rules.

 ### Foregrounds